-A home designed in such a way that is inviting and evokes a positive mood is good for one’s overall well-being.
-Our designers know this.
-And, when working on design concepts we always take into consideration designs that will appeal to the potential buyer and evoke positive feelings.
+Our designers know that a home designed in such a way that is inviting and promotes happiness is good for one’s overall well-being.
+We always take into consideration what will appeal to the potential buyer and evoke positive feelings.
 The two primary ways in which we use good interior design to improve one’s health is by carefully choosing colors and strategically incorporating greenery.

 Carefully Choosing Design Colors

-As such, our designers are thoughtful in choosing color palettes for different rooms.
+It is a commonly accepted fact that the color of a room can induce strong feelings.
+According to the Institute for Color Research people will make a subconscious judgment about an environment or product within 90 seconds of initial viewing.
+Further, they base that judgement on color alone.
+As such, our designers put a lot of thought into color choices.
 For example, we tend to choose shades of green or lavender to create a calming environment for bedrooms.
-Blue hues tend to make people productive, and as such are often used in home offices or flex spaces.
-Our designers know that color is a powerful design tool that can make the rooms in a model home, clubhouse (or any space), feel more calm, cheerful, comfortable, or dramatic as the need dictates.
+Blue hues tend to make people productive, and as such we often use them in home offices or flex spaces.
+We know that color is a powerful design tool.
+A tool that can make the rooms in a model home, clubhouse (or any space), feel more calm, cheerful, comfortable, or dramatic as the need dictates.

 Strategically Incorporating Health-Inducing Greenery

-Research continues to show the various ways in which nature can help improve our mental well-being: there’s no denying that the outdoors can be an instant mood booster.
+There is no denying that the outdoors can be an instant mood booster.
 Knowing the positive mood that a nature-inspired design can elicit, our designers work to incorporate greenery when appropriate.
-Be it invitingly-merchandised outdoor living spaces, sophisticated floral finishes, or houseplants, our model homes integrate greenery strategically throughout the model to elevate the mood of potential home buyers.
+Be it invitingly-merchandised outdoor living spaces, sophisticated floral finishes, or houseplants, our model homes integrate greenery strategically throughout the design.
+All in an effort to elevate the mood and reduce stress of any potential home buyer.

-For more ways that interior design can improve health and wellness, and how a professional interior merchandiser can help facilitate that, please contact us today.
-And, be sure to follow us on Facebook, LinkedIn, and Instagram for all kinds of ways interior design can improve your well-being.
+For more ways that our good interior design can improve your buyers’ health, please contact us today.
+And, be sure to follow us on Facebook, LinkedIn, and Instagram.